-Through Program 60, residents of Ohio aged 60 and older may register for regularly scheduled credit and noncredit classes on a non-credit, tuition-free, space-available basis.
-Registrations are processed through the Enrollment Center on the date published for Program 60 registration in the semester schedule of classes.
-Program 60 registration for credit classes will not be accepted prior to the dates advertised.
+Through Program 60, residents of Ohio aged 60 and older may register for regularly scheduled credit and noncredit classes on an audit, tuition-free, space-available basis.
+Registrations are processed in-person through the Enrollment Center on the date published for Program 60 registration in the semester Enrollment Guide.
+Program 60 registration will not be accepted prior to the dates advertised.
 Please confirm class availability with an Enrollment Center representative at time of registration.